Hats-Protocol/ClaimsHatter/README.md

 ### Step 1: Create a new instance of ClaimsHatter for the hat to claim

-New instances of ClaimsHatter are deployed via the [ClaimsHatterFactory](./src/ClaimsHatterFactory.sol).
+New instances of ClaimsHatter are deployed via the [HatsModuleFactory](https://github.com/Hats-Protocol/hats-module/blob/main/src/HatsModuleFactory.sol), by using the `createHatsModule` function.

-ClaimsHatterFactory is a clone factory that enables cheap creation of new instances.
+HatsModuleFactory is a clone factory that enables cheap creation of new module instances.
 The address of each instance is unique to the hat to claim (one ClaimsHatter per hat), and is deterministically generated.

+Note that ClaimsHatter doesn't use initailization data or additional immutable arguments and so the `_otherImmutableArgs` and `_initData` parameters for the `createHatsModule` function should be empty.

 ### Step 2: Mint or transfer an admin hat of the claimable hat to the ClaimsHatter instance